 Textbook: All-in-One CEH Certified Ethical Hacker Exam Guide, Fifth Edition, by Matt Walker, McGraw-Hill Education.
 (ISBN-13: 978-1264269945).
-This is available at the campus bookstore and also comes in a variety of formats at Amazon for around \$24).
+This is available at the campus bookstore and also comes in a variety of formats at Amazon for around \$34.
 The quickest method may be to purchase an e-edition, which you can access immediately.
 The 4th Edition will also work because it has substantially the same content as the 5th Edition.

-Lab: The lab can be purchased directly from infoseclearning.com and will not be available from the Bookstore.
+Lab: The lab can be purchased directly from infoseclearning.com and will not be available from the campus bookstore.
 You can purchase access from Infoseclearning.com by getting into our course on Canvas and going to any of the fifteen links to labs (you must do the Student Contract during the first week before you can open these labs) which are labeled with the text "Lab nn Access: Title of specific lab".
 Once you click on the link to the virtual lab, InfoSecLearning will automatically begin to create an account for you.
 You will only authenticate this one time.
-You will need either a credit or debit card and it will cost about \$80.
+You will need either a credit or debit card and it will cost about \$88.
 After this first time, to access the labs you will simply click on the link in Canvas and will be taken directly to the lab that is indicated with no further authentication.
 You must always be logged into Canvas and access our class site within Canvas to access the labs.

-Once you have access to the virtual laboratory via any of the 15 "Lab n Access: ..." links found on the Canvas web page for CIS 102 you will have access for the length of your subscription (about 6 months).
+Once you have access to the virtual laboratory via any of the 15 "Lab n Access: ..." links found on the Canvas web page for CIS 102 you will have access for the length of your subscription (6 months).
 I have arranged for the canvas site for this class to remain active for that period of time because you will then be able to use the virtual systems in many more ways than to simply complete the required exercises.

-One thing that you must do in order to receive credit for extra-credit "capture-the-flag" exercises is to link your personal account to the course and to me.
+One thing that you may wish to do is earn extra credit by doing the "capture-the-flag" exercises in the virtual labs.
+To get credit for this, you must link your personal account at InfoSecLearning.com to the course and to me.
 Instructions for this are found in a PDF posted in the initial block you access for this course on Canvas.
 It is entitled 'How to link your virtual lab account to me so that I can give you credit for doing the "Challenge capture-the-flag exercises".'